Refsa/RePacker/README.md

 Another benefit is that any struct where all fields are serialized can be directly copied.
 This means that an array of "ImUnmanaged" structs will be copied with MemoryCopy and as such provide no overhead.

 ### Pack and Unpack:
+As long as you are not using the Untiy version you need to initialize the library with `RePacker.RePacker.Init();` before any of the packing will work.

 ```cs
 SupportMe packMe = new SupportMe{Float = 1.337f, Int = 1337};